SCyberbrin/telnet_scp_wiki_scraper/README.md

 ## Bug reports
 In case of a bug that you like to report to me or to the comunity then do it on the Issues Tap.

+## TODOS/IDEAD
+- [ ] Add a cache system in tmp folder, for caching the scp report text.